YairElhasid/DB5785_1228_2532/Phase1/README.md

 ### Screenshots of DSD and ERD Diagrams
 - **DSD of the New Department**:
   ![DSD New Department](images/DSDother.png)
   Represents the Data Structure Diagram of the new department we received.
+(Note: View this image locally at `images/DSDother.png` to see the diagram.)

 - **ERD of the New Department**:
   ![ERD New Department](images/ERDother.png)
   Shows the Entity-Relationship Diagram of the new department we received.
+(Note: View this image locally at `images/ERDother.png` to see the diagram.)

 - **Combined ERD**:
   ![Combined ERD](images/ERD_COMBINDE.png)
   Illustrates the integrated ERD after merging both departments.
+(Note: View this image locally at `images/ERD_COMBINDE.png` to see the diagram.)

 - **DSD Post-Integration**:
   ![DSD Post-Integration](images/DSD_final.png)
   Displays the final DSD combining both departments after integration.
+(Note: View this image locally at `images/DSD_final.png` to see the diagram.)

 ### Detailed Integration Decisions
 - **Manager Inheritance**: Defined dorm managers as inheriting from employees, removing the `fullname` column from `dorm_management` to avoid redundancy.